Sustainable and ethical investing – what are the differences?

-Like any science, profession or industry, responsible investing has its own language.
-Because investing in your pension is important for your financial wellbeing, understanding the terminology can be important.
+Because investing in your pension is important for your financial wellbeing, understanding the terminology is important too.

-‘ESG’ describes three key things that fund managers – the professionals who invest your pension money – look at to weigh up the pros and cons of investing in a company.
+‘ESG’ describes three key things that fund managers – the professionals who invest your pension money – look at in addition to traditional financial factors when weighing up the pros and cons of investing in a company.

 Here's what ESG is about:

-Fund managers use information on these three key issues to get a picture of the likely future financial performance of these companies.
-ESG investing is based on the belief that these three issues are critical to a company’s future financial performance and can help a business achieve better returns over the longer term.
+Fund managers will use their research into a firm and its environmental, social and governance considerations to help them form a view of the likely future financial performance of a company.
+Sustainable investing is based on the belief that how well a company manages these issues is critical to its future financial performance and, as a result, can help a business perform well and potentially achieve better returns for investors over the longer term.

-Fund managers will engage with the companies that they invest in to create positive change on issues such as climate change.
-Although there are no hard and fast rules about how each fund manager engages with the companies in which they invest, we can give you a rough guide to the type of things that ESG investing requires.
-This should give you a clearer picture.
+Fund managers will engage with the companies that they invest in to create positive change on issues such as climate change and tackling plastic pollution.
+Although there are no hard and fast rules about how each fund manager engages with the companies in which they invest, we can give you a rough guide to the type of things that engagement usually involves.

 Direct engagement

-This involves talking to and supporting businesses to foster positive change and includes:
+This involves fund managers talking to and supporting businesses to foster positive change and includes:

-- writing or meeting with the directors of the company to discuss issues
+• writing to or meeting with the directors of the company to discuss issues

-- withdrawing their investment if there’s no improvement following engagement
+• withdrawing their investment if there’s no improvement from the business following engagement.

 Crunching the numbers